-EC gives clean chit to Modi over 'dedicate votes to Balakot' remark
+EC gives clean chit to Modi for 'dedicate votes to Balakot' remark

 New Delhi, May 01: The Election Commission on Wednesday gave a clean chit to Prime Minister Narendra Modi on his speech in Maharashtra's Latur, where he asked people to dedicate their votes for Pulwama martyrs and the Balakot airstrikes.
 The poll body said that there was no violation of the Model Code of Conduct.